samuraininja84/Artisan/index.md

 Born in Brooklyn in 2004, raised In Queens Vilage until 2016 and now based in Long Island.
 I've been a New Yorker for most of my life and it'll always be the city I love the most.

+Born in Brooklyn in 2004, raised in Queens Village until 2016, and now based in Long Island.
+I’ve been a New Yorker for most of my life, and it’ll always be the city I love the most.

 <!-- Personal Information -->

-Other than playing games, I like to spend my free time either skateboarding or playing around with various softwares looking to improve my workflow or find parts to add to existing projects.
+Other than playing games, I like to spend my free time either skateboarding or playing around with various software, looking to improve my workflow or find parts to add to existing projects.

-I'm also an avid cook, often taking part in making large meals for my immediate family (and the extended family at events), as such I keep a few photos of what I've made as seen below.
+I’m also an avid cook, often helping make large meals for my immediate family (and the extended family at events).
+As such, I keep a few photos of what I’ve made, as seen below.

 <button onclick="location.href='https://docs.google.com/document/d/1uu77Zjyj0e-dXxh_n9Cppl7ResXB1GKe751mdF637eY/edit?usp=sharing'" type="button" class="transparent-button">Resume<img src="./assets/images/icons/files.png" class="icon-image"></button>